Figure 5: System Setup

 Figure 6: Using the SLSC-12201 Custom Device in VeriStand

 SLSC-12201 Plugin allows the user to configure the digital lines on the SLSC-12201 as inputs or outputs.
 In this case the user should configure the lines as inputs and specify a threshold from 4 V with the range going up to 27.5 V and should correspond to the external reference.

 Figure 7: Configuring the SLSC-12201

 The line signals should be connected to a compatible R series module as described in section 4.
 The R series module can be programmed to measurement the pulse signal timing.
-For more information see the following white paper: Using The SLSC Architecture To Add Additional Elements To The Signal Path Of A Test System
+For more information see Using The SLSC Architecture To Add Additional Elements To The Signal Path of a Test System.

 Using the SLSC Electronic Datasheet Custom Device

 Since the SLSC-12251/2 are more simple devices the user can download and use the SLSC Electronic Sheet Plugin Custom Device (EDS).
 This is a generic SLSC Module Custom Device which reads the module capabilities of any SLSC module and provides the user with a simple user interface for communicating with the module parameters.